How Safe Am I Given What I See? Calibrated Prediction of Safety Chances for Image-Controlled Autonomy: Preliminaries

 \emph{Controller-specific} (\emph{controller-independent}) predictors are trained on observation-controller (observation-action) datasets respectively.
 Using controller-independent predictors trades off some prediction power for generalizability --- and it is the first flexibility dimension (i.e., \textbf{controller-specificity}) in our family of learning pipelines.
 We compare these two types of predictors in Sec.~\ref{sec:results}.

-\looseness=-1 To train our safety predictors, we collect two types of datasets, with a conveniently unified notation.
-The first type only contains data from a specific controller, while the second can mix controllers because due to explicit actions.
+\looseness=-1 Our problem setting assumes that all our training data for training these predictors is obtained offline.
+To train these predictors, we collect two types of datasets, with a conveniently unified notation \dataset and \dataseq to mean either dataset and its elements.
+The first type in Def.~\ref{def:ocd} only contains data from a specific controller, while the second in Def.~\ref{def:oad} can mix controllers because due to explicit actions.

 \begin{definition}[Observation-controller dataset] An \emph{observation-controller dataset} $\dataset=\{ (\dataseq_j,\safeprop_j) ~|~ j =1 ,\dots, N\}$ consists of pairs of $m$-long sequences $\dataseq_j:=(y_{i-m},...,y_i) $ for some time $i$ and safety labels $\safeprop_j := \safeprop(x_{i+k})$ at $k$ steps later, collected by executing a fixed controller \imgcontroller. \end{definition}